ZeepReactorr/hookticle/README.md

 Exatool is written in python and is able to retrieve the full text of an article (when free).
 Its purpose is to allow a better understanding of the material used by the scientific community using a keyword research.
 Python scripts to visualize the data are also available.
 The development is still ongoing and currently limited to the PubMed database of research articles.

+### Prerequisite

+To run the programs smoothly, you need to have installed the following packages :
+- bs4
+- requests
+- PyPDF2
+- BytesIO
+- numpy
+- matplotlib

+All those packages can be installed with `pip install <package_name>` from the terminal

 ### Installation

 To install the Exatool package, run the following command line in your terminal :